/blog/can_protocol

 CAN Protocol: How a CAN Network Really Works, from Physical Signals to Diagnostics

-CAN, which stands for Controller Area Network, is a serial communication protocol designed to let multiple electronic devices exchange data over a shared bus in a robust, reliable, and deterministic way.
-It was born in the automotive world, but today we find it almost everywhere: commercial vehicles, agricultural machinery, industrial automation, robotics, motorsport, marine systems, medical devices, energy systems, and embedded devices.
+CAN, or Controller Area Network, is a multi-master serial protocol created to let multiple electronic devices share the same bus robustly and predictably.
+It originated in automotive systems, but is now used in commercial vehicles, agricultural machinery, industrial automation, robotics, motorsport, marine systems, medical equipment, energy systems, and embedded devices.

 Before CAN became widespread, connecting many sensors, actuators, and control units meant using a large number of point-to-point connections.
 Each signal needed its own dedicated wiring.
 More functions meant more wires, more weight, more complexity, higher cost, and more possible failure points.

-CAN was created to solve exactly this problem: instead of connecting everything point-to-point, we use a shared two-wire network.
-All nodes connect to the same bus and can transmit messages when the bus is free.
+CAN was created to solve exactly this problem: instead of connecting everything point-to-point, we use a shared bus.
+In the high-speed case discussed throughout most of this article, the physical medium is a differential pair.
+Every node connects to the same line and can transmit when the bus is free.

 The main advantages are: